sedstan/Word-Scuttle/README.md

 4. If your answer is correct, your score is added and you play again.
 If your answer is incorrect, your lose!

 ![](./images/Scuttle04.jpg)
 ![](./images/Scuttle05.jpg)
 ![](./images/Scuttle06.jpg)

+5. If you lose, press the Reset button to start again.

 ####Approach / How it works